CNA Vulnerability to Fix and Disclosure Workflow

 Use the cna-tool for creating the necessary files.

-When the files are ready, create a PR and move the ticket to “CVE Review and Hold” status.
+When the files are ready, create a PR.

 TODO PR and CVE style guide